 Formed in 2010, Manifests Ireland has been engaged in Customs declarations since inception.
 A joint venture between Conway Shipping, Doyle Shipping Group and Manifests Ireland, collectively bringing together one of the strongest customs resources in Ireland.
-Located in Dublin Port, Manifest Ireland have formed a Centre of Excellence at the frontline of the Customs border in Ireland’s largest port.
-Derek Dunne, the Managing Director has been involved in Customs declaration for over 30 years and is a Fellow of the Institute of Chartered Shipbrokers and a Council Member of the Irish International Freight Association, who are at the forefront of customs training and education in Ireland putting together many of the governments and other industry representative bodie's training initiatives.
+Located in Dublin Port, Manifests Ireland have formed a Centre of Excellence at the frontline of the Customs border in Ireland’s largest port.
+Derek Dunne, the Managing Director has been involved in Customs declaration for over 30 years and is a Fellow of the Institute of Chartered Shipbrokers and a Council Member of the Irish International Freight Association, who are at the forefront of customs training and education in Ireland putting together many of the governments and other industry representative body's training initiatives.

 You can count on Manifests Ireland to not only meet, but exceed all of your customs declaration needs.
 Learn more about the services we provide below, and let us know if you’d like more information on any of our offerings.

 Electronic Declarations to Customs

 Import and export declarations created for the UK & Ireland